kensanata/just-halberds/Halberts.md

 > opponents who ride on terrible giant spiders, which,
 > oddly enough, are not very good at hitting things.

-Announce impending danger is always clearly, so that the players can decide for themselves whether they want to engage in a fight.
+Always announce impending danger clearly, so that the players can decide for themselves whether they want to engage in a fight.

 > Example: Claudia describes how the car-sized shadows